hande-qmc/hande/documentation/manual/input/calcs/ccmc.rst

     Optional.
 Default: false.

-    If true, perform a coupled cluster calculation using multiple references. n_secondary_ref and secondary_refX must then be defined.
+    If true, perform a coupled cluster calculation using multiple references.[Filip19]_ n_secondary_ref and secondary_refX must then be defined.

 ``n_secondary_ref``